 "It makes me happy to work here," he says, "because the Legion is the biggest veteran's organization in the country, and the Boys & Girls Clubs host many after-school programs, and fund a summer camp for kids who wouldn't be able to afford to go otherwise.
 It's good work."

-If you'd like to find out more about Green Inspiration BC, head to http://www.greeninspirationbc.ca/.
+If you'd like to find out more about Green Inspiration BC, please head to their website.